saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 lrwxr-xr-x  1 userone  staff     8 Jan 20 14:08 symlink_to_new_file -> new_file
 {% endhighlight %}

-Diferent from hard links, symbolic links break if the original file or path is moved or deleted.
+Different from hard links, symbolic links break if the original file or path is moved or deleted.

->When a symbolic link is created it's listed as a l file ***(l)***, not a regular file ***(-)***.
+>When a symbolic link is created it's listed as an l file ***(l)***, not a regular file ***(-)***.

 #Searching for Files and Directories
-When it comes to finding files or directories in the terminal's command line ***find*** is the one to rely upon.
-It's a very powerful utility and can search the entire filesystem to find files and directories according to an specific search criteria.
+When it comes to finding files or directories in the terminal's command line ***find*** is the one to rely on.
+It's a very powerful utility and can search the entire filesystem to find files and directories according to a specific search criteria.

 {% highlight bash %}
 #Basic find command pattern